Ahh, we love technology. It allows us to do so many things quickly and easily.

 Another favorite shield made with premium leather is the simple card wallet.
-This is a useful wallet for several cards and can accommodate thin to medium sized RFID/NFC tokens.
+This is one of the favorites in the list and consider it one of my best wallets.
+It’s a useful wallet for several cards and can accommodate thin to medium sized RFID/NFC tokens.
 If you arent familiar with two factor authentication tokens, you will be soon.
 We will cover them in another article later this year.
 The simple card wallet is small enough to be inserted into a medium to large sized wallet.
 The wallet can hold 6 or more cards easily.

 Silent Pocket isn’t the only company in this game.
 During our testing we discovered this product in a local store.
 It worked similarly, but didn’t have a premium look.

 The interior of this product looked like aluminum foil from a chewing gum wrapper.
 The sleeves from their competitor had a faux leather look.
 Both of these products are made out of paper and in this case the competitors product seemed to be a tyvek material which is a bit more durable and difficult to tear.
 One suggestion we have for Silent Pocket in the future would be to keep the same quality premium look of the sleeve and make them with a tyvek like material.
 Instant winner.